-Alex Collopy Rosenwald, Ph.D., is an MSW student therapist at Wasatch Family Therapy in Sandy, UT, where she provides play and talk therapies with individuals age 3+, families, and couples.
+Alex Collopy Rosenwald, Ph.D., MSW, is a psychotherapist at Wasatch Family Therapy in Sandy and in Farmington UT, where she provides play and talk therapies with individuals age 3+, families, and couples.
 As a psychoanalytically- trained expert in infant and early childhood development, she understands the ways in which our earliest relationships consciously and unconsciously shape our experiences across the lifespan.
 In therapy, Alex supports clients in understanding and experiencing themselves, their relationships, and worlds in new ways.
+She is not currently accepting new clients, but anticipates openings in late July 2026.

 Contact: alexcollopyphd@gmail.com